Suitable for all ages (although see below)

 Once in the water, everyone shuffles out in a line to the feeding area.
 Guides are dotted around to help and point out where there are steps up or down rocks.
 Everyone then stands in a line and the stingray come in, presumably attracted by the smell of the pieces of fish being held in the water by the guides.
 Depending on the size of the group there might be 3 or 4 guides in the water, so everyone should have a good view.
 The guides are well informed and keen to share their knowledge of the stingray so it’s an educational experience.
 After sometime, those that want to are able to both feed and touch the stingray.
 It’s completely optional though so if you don’t fancy this, just keep your hands out of the water.
 The stingray can come up against your wader-covered legs and push to try and get through, it’s a strange sensation and for kids can be quite a strong push so it’s important that smaller children stand in front of an adult.
 Other marine life can come along and the guides will try to point out what can be seen like small kahawai or even octopus.

-Although the waders should keep everyone dry, if kids bend down to touch the stingray, they’ll get wet if it goes over the top of their waders.
+Although the waders should keep everyone dry, if kids bend down to touch the stingray, water can seep in over the top.
 Sleeves if worn, may also get wet, so it’s a good idea to take a change of clothes for kids.
 It’s worth taking your own socks for wearing in the wader boots although they do have some to borrow.
 The whole trip is about 40 minutes so if you’ve put on sunscreen and are wearing a hat, have a drink of water before the trip starts and you shouldn’t need to take anything out with you apart from a camera (there’s a small pocket inside the waders).
 Also, make sure children have gone to the toilet BEFORE putting their waders on!!

 Related tagsGisborne, Outside, Rainy-day, Tatapouri